SkywardSyntax/Snake/README.md

 - Collect food to grow the snake and increase your score.
 - Avoid colliding with the walls, obstacles, or the snake's own body.
 - Collect power-ups to gain special abilities.
+- Enjoy the new visual enhancements, including animations and updated styles.

 ### Game Modes